2. What information do we collect, and how is it used and shared?

 9. Access, objection, deletion and correction

 In certain jurisdictions, you may have the right to obtain confirmation as to whether your personal information is being processed, information about the purposes of that processing, and information about the recipients to whom your personal data have been or will be disclosed.
-You may also have the right to receive a copy of the personal data you have provided and/or request its deletion.

 10. Your California Privacy Rights